The following School Policies are in place please click on the heading below to bring you to the policy you wish to read:

 - Positive feedback from parents/teachers

-This policy was reviewed by the staff & parents association in April 2010.
-It was presented to the B.O.M. for ratification in June 2010.
-It will be reviewed in the event of incidents or on the enrolment of child/children with significant medical conditions, but no later than 2013.
+This policy was presented to the B.O.M. for ratification in May 2018.
+It will be reviewed in the event of incidents or on the enrolment of child/children with significant medical conditions, but no later than 2021.

-The policy has been implemented since 14 February 2005.
+The policy has been implemented with immediate effect.

 Mobile Phone and Electronic Games Policy